Updating SL1

 1. Go to the Appliance Manager page.
 Note the list of SL1 appliances in your system.

-2. Go to the Device Manager page (Registry > Devices > Device Manager) and select the checkbox for each SL1 appliance in your SL1 system.
+2. Go to the Device Manager page (Devices > Classic Devices, or Registry > Devices > Device Manager in the classic SL1 user interface) and select the checkbox for each SL1 appliance in your SL1 system.

 3. In the Select Action drop-down list, select Change User Maintenance Mode: Disabled.
 This option disables user maintenance mode for the selected devices.